gnecula/bond/docs/development.rst

 Running tests
 -----------------

-The best way to run tests is from PyCharm.
+The best way to run tests is from PyCharm / RubyMine / IntelliJ / your favorite IDE.
 Just right-click in the body of a test, and you can select "Debug test..."

 To run all the tests from the command line: